trcm/rigby-and-mckenzie/readme.md

 There is very little (read, no) validation for the request payload on the Rigby service webhook.
 The spec indicates that this data is coming from an external CRM system so I'm assuming well formed data is being sent.
-Real world there should probably be a bit more validation on the input.
+In the real world there should probably be a bit more validation on the input.

 ## Authentication